Open Infrastructure Mapping Tools for Smarter Enterprise IT Management

 Manual documentation (Visio, spreadsheets) becomes outdated the moment a new instance is deployed or a switch is replaced.

-Open-source tools typically excel at parts of the mapping problem: discovery, topology, monitoring, and documentation.
-Strong outcomes come from pairing tools intentionally.
+Open-source tools typically excel at specific parts of the mapping problem: discovery, topology, monitoring, and documentation.
+Strong outcomes often come from pairing tools intentionally.

-Limitations: Not a mapping UI; visualization requires additional tooling
+Limitations: Not a mapping UI; visualization requires additional tools

 Best for: LAN topology, switch-port mapping, MAC/IP correlation